CPBridge/heart_annotation_tool/README.md

 * The [OpenCV](http://opencv.org) library.
 Tested on version 3.1.0 but most fairly recent versions should be compatible.
 If you are using GNU/Linux, there will probably be a suitable packaged version in your distribution's repository.
-* The [Boost](http://www.boost.org) program options library.
-Again there is likely to be a suitable packaged version on your GNU/Linux distribution (probably packed along with the other boost libraries).
+* The [Boost](http://www.boost.org) program options, system and filesystem libraries.
+Again there are likely to be suitable packaged versions on your GNU/Linux distribution (probably packed along with the other boost libraries).
 You will also need the development headers, which are sometimes packaged separately.

 ## Build

 First ensure you have installed the dependencies as above.

-Compile the two files `heart_annotations.cpp` and `substructure_annotations.cpp` using your C++ compiler, making sure to specify C++11 if necessary, and link against the OpenCV libraries and the Boost program options library.
+Compile the two files `heart_annotations.cpp` and `substructure_annotations.cpp` using your C++ compiler, making sure to specify C++11 if necessary, and link against the OpenCV libraries and the Boost program options, filesystem and system libraries.

 There is Makefile in the `build/` directory to simplify this process for users with GNU/Linux operating systems or similar.
 To use this, issue one of the following commands from the `build/` directory.